Reviewed Date: 09/15/2022

-- The TPRA does not distinguish requests for inspection of records based on intended use, be it for research, personal, or commercial purposes.
-Likewise, this Schedule of Reasonable Charges does not make a distinction in the charges assessed an individual requesting records under the TPRA for various purposes.
+- The Schedule of Reasonable Charges does not make a distinction in the charges assessed an individual requesting records under the TPRA based upon the intended use of the records.
 Other statutory provisions, such as T.C.A.
 Section 10-7-506(c), enumerate fees that may be assessed when specific documents are requested for a specific use.
 Any distinctions made, or waiver of charges permitted, must be expressly permitted in the adopted policy.

 Additional Production Charges

-- When assessing fee for items covered under the "Additional Production Charges" section, a records custodian shall utilize the most economical and efficient method of producing the requested records.
+- When assessing fees for items covered under the "Additional Charges" section, a records custodian shall utilize the most economical and efficient method of producing the requested records.